Hurghada Excursions to Cairo

 Your journey begins with a flight from Hurghada to Cairo, where your exciting day tour awaits.
 After being picked up from your hotel in Hurghada, relax in the comfort of an air-conditioned vehicle as you drive to the airport to board your domestic flight to Cairo.

-Upon arrival in Cairo, your expert Egyptologist guide will join you to take in the sights and sounds of the city.
-Head over to Giza, where you will be mesmerized by the famous and impressive pyramids of Cheops, Chephren, Mykerinos, and the Sphinx.
+Upon arrival in Cairo, your expert Egyptologist guide will join you to take in the sights and sounds of the City.
+Head over to Giza, where you will be mesmerized by the famous and impressive Cheops, Chephren, Mykerinos, and the Sphinx pyramids.
 After a delicious lunch break, board a typical Felucca boat to cross the Nile to the City (optional).
 Continue your adventure at the Egyptian Museum, where you will be amazed by the treasures of the young pharaoh Tutankhamun and other historical artefacts.

 In the afternoon, take a break from sightseeing and indulge in some retail therapy at the Khan el-Khalili market.
-Admire the beautiful stalls filled with local goods like platters, lamps, and cups surrounding you.
+Admire the beautiful stalls surrounding you with local goods like platters, lamps, and cups.

 At the end of your tour in Cairo, head back to the airport to catch your return flight to Hurghada.
 Once there, be transferred back to your hotel.